 Degree Apprenticeships are a new type of apprenticeship, which combine the workplace learning of a traditional apprenticeship with a higher education qualification.
 They can also include professional qualifications relevant to the industry.Degree Apprenticeship qualifications available in Wales have been limited to three priority subject areas:

-Welsh Government, in its apprenticeship policy document, has set out its intentions to increase the number of Higher Level Apprenticeships, including those at degree level over this Assembly term.
-Welsh Government policy in this area is still developing and this page will be updated as policy emerges.
+Welsh Government, in its apprenticeship plan, has set out its intentions to increase the number of Higher Level Apprenticeships, including those at degree level over this Assembly term (to 2021).
+The Welsh Government: Apprenticeships, skills and training webpage has additional information and useful links.

-The apprenticeship model in Wales differs to the apprenticeship model in England.
-Higher education providers in Wales are able to deliver apprenticeships in England if they are on the Register of Apprenticeship Training Providers.
+- The apprenticeship model in Wales differs to the apprenticeship model in England.
+Higher education providers in Wales are able to deliver apprenticeships in England if they are on the Register of Apprenticeship Training Providers (RoATP).